ENG4517 – The British Constitution

 Seminar, two hours per week for 10 weeks, 20 hours in all.

-Students have the opportunity to deliver a first draft of the paper during the semester.
+- Students must hand in a first draft of the paper during the semester.
 Feedback will be given.
+In addition to this, students will prepare one oral group presentation for the rest of the class.

 All obligatory activities must be approved in the same semester.